pagdan/msc-eee-transition-app/README.md

 ## Features

-- **📅 Calendar Integration**: Sync with Microsoft Outlook for academic timetables and events
+- **Calendar Integration**: Sync with Microsoft Outlook for academic timetables and events
-- **👥 Community**: Join clubs, participate in forums, and connect with peers
+- **Community**: Join clubs, participate in forums, and connect with peers
-- **📍 Student Life**: Campus resources, dining options, and study spots
+- **Student Life**: Campus resources, dining options, and study spots
-- **❤️ Wellbeing**: Mental health resources and wellness tracking
+- **Wellbeing**: Mental health resources and wellness tracking

 ## Tech Stack